yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_promote.md

 * Use a promotion policy that you have configured in Policy Studio to automate promotion between environments.
 * When APIs have been developed using Policy Studio, you can also promote them between environments using the API Gateway mechanism for promotion and deployment of standard API Gateway configuration.

 {{< alert title="Tip" color="primary" >}}Another alternative is to use the `swagger-promote` tool to follow an APIs as code approach.
 Store your API definition (Swagger or WSDL) plus a meta data configuration file in your version control system, and a CI/CD pipeline replicates it into API Manager in the state you want.
-For more details, go to [`swagger-promote` tool on GitHub](https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote){{< /alert >}}
+For details, go to [`swagger-promote` tool on GitHub](https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote).{{< /alert >}}

 ## Promote registered APIs with zero downtime using a script